Maen Castle

 Maen Castle is an Iron Age promontory fort or 'cliff castle' close to Land's End in Cornwall.

+Description

-It is one of only two fortified sites in Cornwall where Early Iron Age pottery has been found.
+Maen Castle is one of only two fortified sites in Cornwall where Early Iron Age pottery has been found.
 Excavations took place in 1939 and 1948-9 and about 300 sherds were unearthed.

 The defences comprise a stone rampart, ditch and counterscarp bank built across the neck of the headland, with almost sheer cliffs on two sides and a steep slope on the third.
 There are some indications that the site may have been occupied before these defences were constructed.